Best web hosting in Australia 2023: top 6 tested websites

 - Executive supports up to 100 sites and includes 500GB storage and 10TB bandwidth.

 If you’re looking to host a single website, the Spark plan is all you’ll need.
-For the first year, the plan will cost you just $152 in total.
+The plan will cost you $15.83/month.
 Yet, if one site is a little limited for you, check out the Maker plan.

 Throughout our monitoring period, Nexcess showed very reliable uptime and good speeds.